You have a friend in Hanoi. You just don’t know it. Yet.

 Visiting Uncle Ho

-In order to visit the Ho Chi Minh mausoleum, you must plan your visit during the limited hours when it is open.
+After my Hanoi Kids tour, I went back to the Ho Chi Minh mausoleum on a day when it was open.
 Don’t be intimidated by the long line that snakes around the complex for several blocks.
 It moves along quickly — less than 45 minutes on a Saturday morning.
 Put your phones and cameras away as you near the mausoleum itself, they’re not allowed.
 It was an experience to be among the Vietnamese families paying their respects.

 Hanoi by Motorbike